 One of the perks of running an online business is the ability to gather real-time data on everything from sales to website engagement, pay-per-click ad results, and more.

-Technology is available to help you gather and process more extensive amounts of data, and this analysis could support you as you make well-informed decisions.
-You’ll need to seek new metrics resources so that you always have the most complete facts in front of you.
+Technology and tools such as Google Analytics are available to help you gather and process more extensive amounts of data, and this analysis could support you as you make well-informed decisions.

-Learning how to code is not generally necessary in most cases thanks to how user friendly many ecommerce platforms are today.
+Learning how to code is not generally necessary in most cases thanks to user-friendly ecommerce platforms like WiziShop that are available today.
 However, you’ll need to understand how to maximize the benefits of all available features so that you can create a positive user experience.

-Do you have the well-rounded set of skills that are essential to run a successful ecommerce business and provide a great customer experience?
-If you’ve identified any weaknesses in your skillset, it’s never too late to start improving in those areas!
+Do you have the well-rounded set of skills that give you the best chances of creating and running a successful ecommerce business and providing a stellar customer experience?
+If you’ve identified any weaknesses in your skillset, it’s never too late to start improving in those areas and begin developing new skills.